Bringing Physics to a Bar Near You

 This year, the number of breweries in America has hit a 125-year high, ousting 1887's former claim to the title.
-The US has over 2000 craft breweries and I don't think that includes the White House
+The US has over 2000 craft breweries and I don't think that includes the White House.
+Let's just call it the United States of Good Beer.

 Scan the QR code on the back of the coaster to reveal the physics behind the answer.